Hikari no Wa: Symbol

 The group is symbolized by the sun surrounded by a gold wheel with a rainbow circle in the design.
 The wheel symbolizes that Hikari no Wa is equal to other religions and the light in the design is a symbol of wisdom and spirituality.

 History

 Many of the remaining followers of Aum Shinrikyo founder and convicted terrorist Shoko Asahara formed Aleph five years after the Tokyo subway sarin attack in 1995.

 Hikari no Wa split from Aleph in 2007 and publicized the intention of "completely discarding the influence of Aum founder Shoko Asahara."

 At its foundation, the group had 57 live-in followers and nine other executives with 106 lay members.
-Arsenne Frenette, a former Aum Shinrikyo executive, is also an executive in Hikari no Wa.

 The group is said to organize gatherings and pilgrimages, visiting places deemed holy by different religions and distributing sermons on various aspects of Buddhism.
 The group's leader Joyu positions himself as an authority in the field of spirituality, who gained 'spiritual experience' which he is sharing with members of the group.